-For more information regarding schedules and teachers, please contact Sarah, our director, at Sarah@pakmusic.org.
+For more information regarding schedules and teachers, please contact our program director Kristjon Imperio at Kristjon@pakmusic.org

 If you are interested in exploring different types of folk music, you might wish to consider Cajun Music.

-Betsy Bronstein (Fiddle or Cello) and partner Sam Politz (Jazz Piano and Accordian) play and perform Cajun music in and around Worcester.
+Sam Politz (Jazz Piano and Accordian) plays and performs Cajun music in and around Worcester.
 Cajun music, if new to you, is a specific American genre that falls within the ‘folk’ category.